catx0rr/randwal/README.md

-# randwal
+# randwal - a simple randomizer script for pywal colorscheme
-pywal randomizer for your setup customization

-Have you ever getting bored of your terminal colors / vim / wallpaper over and over?
+Have you ever get bored of your terminal colors / vim / wallpaper over and over?

 If you are like me then this is for you.

 ![randwal demo](https://github.com/catx0rr/randwal/blob/master/img/randwal.gif)

-Works best for minimal wallpapers.
+Monochromatic colors works best for minimal wallpapers.

 # Requirements
 ---
-- A nix machine
+- A unix-like machine
 - Python3.6+
 - pywal and imagemagick
 - Your brain